Signs You Have Poor Air Quality In Your Home

 Ventilate like you mean it

 Open windows.
-But cross-ventilate.
-In practice, even 10 minutes a day helps flush CO2 and VOCs.
+Day to day, cross-ventilate.
+Which means even 10 minutes a day helps flush CO2 and VOCs.
 In winter?
-Do it anyway.
+Now, do it anyway.
 The energy penalty is tiny compared to the health gain.

 Bathroom

 exhaust fans are your secret weapon.
-And run them during and for 20 minutes after showers, cooking, or using strong chemicals.
+Run them during and for 20 minutes after showers, cooking, or using strong chemicals.
 That steam and smoke doesn't just dissipate — it lingers in your walls and furniture if you don't actively pull it out.

 Upgrade your filters, no excuses

 Swap that fiberglass mesh for a MERV 11-13 pleated filter.
-Yes, you need to change it monthly instead of quarterly.
-Yes, it costs more.
+Day to day, yes, it costs more.
+In real terms, yes, you need to change it monthly instead of quarterly.
 Your lungs will thank you, and your HVAC system will run cooler and longer.

 Seal your ducts if they're exposed